Linear Arboreal Categories: The modal linear arboreal cover

+We will now turn to analysing a linear fragment of modal logic utilising the abstraction of linear arboreal categories.
+To this end, we assume that $\sigma$ is a \emph{modal signature}.
+That is, the relation symbols in $\sigma$ have arity $\leq 2$.
 Recall the definition of the category of linear synchronisation trees $\FsigMl$ defined in Example \ref{ex:rel-structures-linear}.
 For all $k > 0$, we consider $\FsigMlk$ to be the full subcategory of $\FsigMl$ consisting of linear synchronisation trees with height $\leq k$.
-The following proposition is a straightforward verification that $\FsigMl$ and $\FsigMlk$ satisfy the axioms in Definition \ref{def:path-category} and Definition \ref{def:linear-arboreal-category}. \begin{proposition} $\FsigMl$ is a linear arboreal category and, for every $k > 0$, $\FsigMlk$ is a linear arboreal category. \end{proposition} There is an obvious forgetful functor $L\colon \FsigMl \rightarrow \Rsigs$ mapping ${(\As,a_0,\leq)}$ to $(\As,a_0)$.
+Observe that $\FsigMl$ and $\FsigMlk$ are the linear subcategories of $\FsigM$ and $\FsigMk$, respectively.
+The following proposition follows from Proposition~\ref{prop:to-linear} and the proof that $\FsigM$ and $\FsigMk$ are linearisable arboreal categories~\cite{abramsky2021Relating,arborealJournal}. \begin{proposition} $\FsigMl$ is a linear arboreal category and, for every $k > 0$, $\FsigMlk$ is a linear arboreal category. \end{proposition} There is an obvious forgetful functor $L\colon \FsigMl \rightarrow \Rsigs$ mapping ${(\As,a_0,\leq)}$ to $(\As,a_0)$.
 For each pointed relational structure $(\As,a_0)$ with modal signature $\sg$, we define a new structure $LR(\As,a_0)$ with a universe